 3. Create a complaint resolution system

 Unfortunately, a lot of tech consultants won't be ready when their clients complain.
 According to a recent survey, only 47% of TechInsurance customers have written client complaint policies in place.
 Creating a system for handling complaints doesn't have to be complicated.
 You can type up a single-page resolution policy that requires you to:

 - Follow up in a timely manner

 Documentation is key here.
 If a complaint turns into a lawsuit, you have a record of your attempts to resolve the problem.

-We know, this sounds obvious, but it's a step that's easy to overlook with fast-paced and dynamic projects.
-It pays to double check your work against your written contract to be sure you lived up to your end of the bargain.
+This sounds obvious, but it's a step that's easy to overlook with fast-paced and dynamic projects.
+It pays to double-check your work against your written contract to be sure you lived up to your end of the bargain.

-Lawsuits, even the ones without merit, cost time and money, but E&O Insurance can minimize the financial burden.
+Lawsuits, even ones without merit, cost time and money, but E&O insurance can minimize the financial burden.
 Protect your business and apply for coverage to receive free policy quotes from leading carriers.

 Get free quotes and compare policies with TechInsurance

 TechInsurance helps IT and tech business owners compare business insurance quotes with one easy online application.
 Start an application today to find the right policy at the most affordable price for your business.